-SIDEBAR: Grant Gisondo grew up on the beaches and bays of Long Island, New York where year round boating, fishing and surfing captured his soul and made him a lifelong saltwater sport fisherman and conservationist.
+SIDEBAR: Grant Gisondo grew up on the beaches and bays of Long Island, New York, where year-round boating, fishing, and surfing captured his soul and made him a lifelong saltwater sport fisherman and conservationist.
 Grant’s relocating to South Florida for college was no fluke.
-South Florida offered year round, big fish fishing and boating that matched Grant’s avocations.
-When it came decision time after graduating – he was staying put and planned out his professional career and became a lawyer practicing in West Palm Beach, Florida.
-Today, when Grant is not in court he is either offshore fishing, on the beach with a fly rod or cruising with his wife Nicole on their 28-foot center console named M’Ocean Grant’D.
+South Florida offered year-round, big fish fishing and boating that matched Grant’s avocations.
+When it came decision time after graduating – he was staying put and planned out his professional career, and became a lawyer practicing in West Palm Beach, Florida.
+Today, when Grant is not in court, he is offshore fishing, on the beach with a fly rod, or cruising with his wife Nicole on their 28-foot center console named M’Ocean Grant’D.

 By Grant Gisondo.

 [dropcap]I[/dropcap]n Southeast Florida, there’s something about a spring morning that fisherman just love.
 The cold fronts have passed, the wind has settled and the Atlantic Ocean in South Florida turns from cobalt blue to turquoise.
 Spring and summer for some means working in the garden or spending afternoons in the park, but for me spring means kingfish.
 On a typical day I clear Jupiter Inlet at 7:00AM – heading southeast on calm spring or morning.
 The sun and temperature rise slowly and burn the dew from M’Ocean Grant’D, my 28-foot center console.
 I pull back the throttles in 100-feet of water – not far from Juno Pier.
 The Garmin sounder immediately turns red with blobs of fish 70-feet below.
 They’re home, I say to myself.